mpeters2/PsychoJL.jl/docs/src/index.md

 ##### Variable Typing

-Like Python, Julia can infer variables types.
+Like Python, Julia can infer variables' types.
 However, Julia can be faster when it does not need to infer types.
 For example, the parameter for this function is perfectly legal (from a syntactic point of view):

 ```julia